-- Step 1 Use the File > Preferences > Gridding option menu to choose either the Interpolator or Surfer option.
+- Step 1 Use the Settings > Gridding option menu to choose either the Interpolator or Surfer option.
 Click on the Flow field button.
 The rest of this example assumes that the in-built interpolator has been selected. - Step 2 The 2D Output Plotter screen will appear, as shown in Figure 4.

-Figure 7 - The 2-D Output Plotter with Interpolator screen.
+Figure 7 - The 2-D Output Plotter (Flow field) with Interpolator screen.

-- Step 3 Select the averaging period (Results for each met. condition or Results averaged over all met. conditions), the file containing the results, the type of graph (Wind or Turbulence), the height for which the flow field is to be plotted and the format of the graph (Contours or Vectors).
+- Step 3 Select the file type (Results for each met. condition or Results averaged over all met. conditions), the file containing the results, the type of graph (Wind or Turbulence), the height for which the flow field is to be plotted and the format of the graph (Contours or Vectors).
 If contours are being plotted then you must select which component of the flow field or turbulence that you wish to plot. - Step 4 If required, use the Advanced Options... button to change the number of grid lines or to specify user defined contour levels, as shown in Figure 5.
 The Gridding method can also be changed.
 The options available with the Interpolator option are Inverse Distance, Kriging, Kriging (all points), Natural Neighbour and Triangulation (additional options are available with Surfer).
 The appearance of the output contours will depend on which of these has been chosen.
 Natural Neighbour is a suitable choice in most instances.
-Once advanced options have been selected, click OK to return to the main contour plotter screen.
+Once advanced options have been selected, click OK to return to the main output plotter screen. - Step 5 Click on the Plot button. - Step 6 You are asked to enter a name for an intermediate file.
+After entering a file name click on the Save button. - Step 7 The plot will appear in the Mapper map view window.